 Opportunities for nightlife and other cultural outings exist in numerous nearby metropolitan areas.
 One can drive to Norfolk, Virginia Beach and Richmond in about an hour or to Washington, DC in about two and a half hours.
 These cities offer a variety of nightclubs, sporting events, cuisine, concerts, fine arts, and many other diversions for the busy student.
 On the other hand, many students find the offerings of Gloucester Point and surrounding areas to be quite sufficient.
+Drinks and dining with scenic views of the water can be found very close to the SMS/VIMS campus at The Yorktown Pub, Riverwalk Restaurant and The Crab Deck at the River's Inn, while live music and karaoke are staples of many Gloucester establishments including Cruiser's Sports Bar, Salsa's and Damon's Sports Bar and Grill.
 The Yorktown Pub and Cruisers Sports Bar are very close to the SMS/VIMS campus and are frequented by students and faculty alike.